Kaity Tong: Career

-Referring to the difficulties of having a family and career, she said at the time: "Anchoring is fun.
-At one time I wanted to be a network reporter, but now I think that is too difficult a life.
-One of these days I want to have a baby."
+WABC-TV

 In 1981, she moved to WABC-TV in New York City.
 Within two years, she became co-anchor of the station's 5 p.m. and 11 p.m. newscasts, first with Tom Snyder from 1983 to 1984 and later with Ernie Anastos until 1986.

 She moved to the 6 p.m. newscast, rotating the anchor chair with John Johnson alongside Bill Beutel after Roger Grimsby was fired in 1986, while still co-anchoring the 11 p.m. broadcast with Anastos until he left for WCBS in 1989.
 Eventually her sole anchor role was the 11 p.m. news, as Beutel became solo anchor of the 6 p.m. broadcast.
 In 1984, she appeared as herself, reporting on the defection of the Soviet circus performer played by Robin Williams in feature film Moscow on the Hudson.
 She has also played a newscaster in Wolf, City Hall, Marci X, Night Falls on Manhattan, and the 2004 remake of The Manchurian Candidate.

 Her firing from WABC-TV in 1991 caused considerable outrage.
 She was replaced by Susan Roesgen, who came from a small Midwestern station and who never adjusted to New York, lasting only a year on WABC-TV.
 A "Coalition of Asian-American New Yorkers" suggested that Tong's Chinese-American background was the reason.
 Other supporters of Tong cited her age, which was over 40 at the time, as a main reason for her firing.
 Station management stated that Tong was released due to her high salary which was $750,000 per year at the time (the equivalent to $1,353,965 in 2017).
 Capital Cities/ABC chairman Thomas Murphy said it was "strictly a business decision."

 According to Tong, her direct boss Channel 7 Vice President and General Manager Walter Liss acknowledged that Tong's newscast at 11 p.m. had the highest ranking in that time slot, but he wanted "...a much bigger No. 1", and had a vision of what the ideal look of how television should be in the 1990s.
 Tong declined to repeat specifically what Liss's vision was, other than to say, "I am trying hard to take the high road in all of this."